vmware-tanzu/pinniped/site/content/docs/concierge-only-demo.md

    Run the above command again and another dialog will appear saying `macOS cannot verify the developer of “pinniped”.
 Are you sure you want to open it?`.
    Click Open to allow the command to proceed.

-   Note that the above command will print a warning to the screen.
-You can ignore this warning.
-   Pinniped tries to auto-discover the URL for the Kubernetes API server, but it is not able to do so on kind clusters.
-The warning is just letting you know that the Pinniped CLI decided to ignore the auto-discovery URL and instead use the URL from your existing kubeconfig.

 1. Try using the generated kubeconfig to issue arbitrary `kubectl` commands as the `pinny-the-seal` user.